jitesoft/socialite-jb-hub/README.md

-# Socialite JbHub.
+# Socialite provider: Jetbrains HUB.
-Jetbrains hub socialite provider.

 ### Installation
 Require socialite and add the `SocialiteServiceProvider` and `Manager\ServiceProvider` to the providers array in the `app.php` file: